-Since its public debut 82 years ago, more than five million visitors have toured and experienced Fallingwater.
+Since its public debut over 80 years ago, people from around the world have visited and experienced Fallingwater and its surrounding landscape.
 But not many people know that the story of Fallingwater is more than 100 years in the making.
 Learn more about the chronology of events that resulted in Frank Lloyd Wright's masterpiece, Fallingwater.

 Frank Lincoln Wright is born on June 8 in Richland Center, Wis., to William Carey Wright (1825-1904), an itinerant music teacher, composer, and Baptist minister, and Anna Lloyd Jones (1838-1923), a school teacher.
 Following his parents’ divorce in 1885, Frank changed his middle name to Lloyd to honor his mother’s family.

 Jacob Kaufmann opens a small store with brother Isaac Kaufmann (1851-1921), “J. Kaufmann and Brother" (17’ x 28’) at 1916 Carson Street in Pittsburgh, Pa., pooling together $1,500.
 Brothers Morris Kaufmann (1858-1917) and Henry Kaufmann (1860-1955) soon follow from Viernheim, Germany.
 The brothers were primarily merchant tailors with a store for men and boys only.